 Click here for TennCare FY 2015 Budget Presentation.

-The Bureau of TennCare is implementing a newborn presumptive eligibility (NPE) program on August 18, 2014.
-This new program will allow participating hospitals and birthing centers to enroll in TennCare newborns whose mothers (a) are not enrolled in TennCare at the time of delivery but (b) have self-reported incomes at or below the TennCare income limit.
+The Bureau of TennCare implemented a newborn presumptive eligibility (NPE) program on August 18, 2014.
+This new program allows participating hospitals and birthing centers to enroll in TennCare newborns whose mothers (a) are not enrolled in TennCare at the time of delivery but (b) have self-reported incomes at or below the TennCare income limit.
 In addition, TennCare is streamlining the reporting of births among mothers who are enrolled in TennCare and CoverKids at the time of their deliveries.
 More information is available at www.tenncaretopics.com.

 Each state must submit a proposed Transition Plan in accordance with requirements set forth in the Centers for Medicare and Medicaid Services (CMS) Home and Community Based Services Setting and Person Centered Planning Rule released on January 16, 2014. ...more

 TennCare and the Department of Intellectual & Developmental Disabilities (DIDD) have released a Concept Paper about the future of the state's Home and Community Based Services for people with intellectual and developmental disabilities. ...more

 Quality Improvement in Long Term Services and Supports or QuILTSS is a TennCare initiative to promote the delivery of high quality Long Term Services and Supports for TennCare members, including Nursing Facility services as well as Home and Community Based Services.
 TennCare intends to create a new payment system (aligning payment with quality) for Nursing Facilities and certain Home and Community Based Services based on performance on those measures. ...more